ISCLPennState/QUBO_DMD_ROM/README.md

 Data to import: "Limit_Cycle_Unscaled.npy" in /Data/ folder

 Notes for execution:
-Change the inputs to the model (number of modes & precision) to compare QUBO and QUBO-QAOA performance with classical DMD
+Change the inputs to the model (number of modes & precision) to investigate QUBO and QUBO-QAOA performance